medialab/graines/README.md

 ## Run the test
 `python main.py --model name_of_your_embedding_model` (without .npy in the name of the model) The results are run 5 times with a different train/test split.

-The complete report is saved to [results_binary_classif.csv](https://github.com/medialab/graines/blob/main/results_binary_classif.csv).
+To save a complete report to [results_binary_classif.csv](https://github.com/medialab/graines/blob/main/results_binary_classif.csv), run `python main.py --model name_of_your_embedding_model --save-report`

 ## Push your code and results
 The [.gitignore](.gitignore) file should prevent you from loading the users personnal data or any Twitter data we collected.